pandas-dev/pandas/doc/source/indexing.rst

 .. note::

-   See :ref:`fancy indexing <indexing.fancy>` below for an alternate and more concise way of doing the same thing.
+   See :ref:`advanced indexing <indexing.advanced>` below for an alternate and more concise way of doing the same thing.

 Slicing ranges
 ~~~~~~~~~~~~~~

-:ref:`Fancy indexing <indexing.fancy>` detailed below is the most robust and
+:ref:`Advanced indexing <indexing.advanced>` detailed below is the most robust
-consistent way of slicing integer ranges, e.g. ``obj[5:10]``, across all of the
+and consistent way of slicing integer ranges, e.g. ``obj[5:10]``, across all of
-data structures and their axes.
+the data structures and their axes.
 On Series, this syntax works exactly as
 expected as with an ndarray, returning a slice of the values and the
 corresponding labels: